-Flying Circus is a playful, slab-serif font that can suggest Americana, the West, the carnival or circus.
-It was inspired by a “lost” analog font and has a full lowercase unlike many similar fonts.
-Originally designed by Czech designer Jan Solpera, it was published in 1971 by Berthold Fototypes as Circo, later carried by Lettergraphics as Cirque.
-(Thanks, Florian, for the information!)
+FLYING CIRCUS is a playful, slab-serif font that can suggest Americana, the West, the carnival or circus.
+It was inspired by a “lost” analog font, Cirque, and has a full lowercase unlike many similar fonts.
+Version 1.1 has an expanded character set.

 Traftoon is a set of three fonts that look like neat, slightly sloped hand lettering done with a brush and ink.
 Casual but not child-like, with full upper and lowercase, Traftoon offers an attractive and flexible alternative to many similar fonts such as Balloon and Comic Sans.
 Traftoon was inspired by Howard Trafton’s Cartoon Light and Cartoon Bold of 1936.
 My friend Vista Bill got me started on this.
 Cartoon Bold exists in digital form under various names.
 The Light had not been previously digitized and neither included lowercase originally.
 In creating these, I maintained the quirks of the originals… continued